 What is business design?

-Everything you need to know about business design: we explain what it is and how it can help you build profitable businesses through customer centricity, business model innovation, and evidence-based learning.
+Discover everything you need to know about business design.
+We explain what it is and how it can help you build profitable businesses through customer centricity, business model innovation, and evidence-based learning.

 What is business design, really?

 In short, business design is the design of business.
 It incorporates design thinking and similar approaches that put the customer at the center of the design process, but business design goes further by focusing on profitable business models.

 Business designers ensure that great business ideas can make your organization money and contribute to its growth over time.